 Their strange appearance taken into consideration, it is hardly surprising that dodders have many folk names, including strangleweed, scaldweed, beggarweed, lady’s laces, wizard’s net, devil’s guts, devil’s hair, devil’s ringlet, goldthread, hailweed, hairweed, hellbine, pull-down, angel’s hair, and witch’s hair.

 The generic name is derived from the Arabic name of dodders, kusuta, or kuskut, which, in the form Cuscuta, was applied to them by Rufinus, an Italian monk and botanist, who was the author of De virtutibus herbarum, completed c.
 1287, which listed nearly a thousand medicinal materials, mostly plants.

-Giant Asian dodder (Cuscuta reflexa) is widely distributed, found from Afghanistan across the Indian Subcontinent and southern Tibet to south-western China, and thence south through Southeast Asia to Indonesia.
-In some areas, this proliferate species is regarded as a serious pest, including Valley of Flowers National Park, Uttarakhand, northern India.
+Widely distributed, found from Afghanistan across the Indian Subcontinent and southern Tibet to south-western China, and thence southwards through Southeast Asia to Indonesia.
+In some areas, this proliferate plant is regarded as a serious pest, including in the Valley of Flowers National Park, Uttarakhand, northern India.